6 March 1991 (age 32)

-Tyler Okonma (born March 6, 1991) is Tyler, The Creator, a Grammy award-winning American rapper, record producer, director, fashion designer, and the head of his own independent record label, Odd Future Records.
-He is the leader of Los Angeles, California, USA hip-hop collective Odd Future Wolf Gang Kill Them All (OFWGKTA).
-Since his first recordings debuted on The Odd Future Tape in 2007, he has rapped on, and produced for, nearly every OFWGKTA release.
+Tyler Gregory Okonma (born March 6, 1991) also known as Tyler, The Creator, is a Grammy award-winning American rapper, singer, record producer, director, fashion designer, and the head of his independent record label, Odd Future Records.
+He was the leader of the now-defunct Los Angeles, California, USA hip-hop collective Odd Future Wolf Gang Kill Them All (OFWGKTA).
+Since his first recordings had debuted on The Odd Future Tape in 2007, he had rapped on, and produced for, nearly every OFWGKTA release.

-In 2009, Tyler self-released his debut solo album Bastard as a free download off of the official OFWGKTA website.
-Two music videos were released for tracks off of Bastard, "VCR" and "French!," both of which were directed by Tyler (credited as Wolf Haley).
-The album is focused around dialogues between Tyler and Dr. TC, and it received generally positive reviews from critics and blogs alike.
+In 2009, Tyler self-released his debut mixtape B*stard as a free download off of the official OFWGKTA website.
+Two music videos were released for tracks off of B*stard, "VCR" and "French!," both of which were directed by Tyler (credited as Wolf Haley).
+The album is focused on dialogues between Tyler and Dr. TC, and it received generally positive reviews from critics and blogs alike.

-Tyler's third studio album, known as Wolf, was initially scheduled to be released sometime in 2012.
+Tyler's third studio album, known as Wolf, was released in 2013.
 Tyler alluded to several possible track names on his Formspring account, and he stated that the album would focus less on rapping and more on production.
-In an interview with DJ Semtex, he confirmed that he would handle all the production on the album, except one song produced by Left Brain, the same approach that was used for Goblin.
-On February 14, 2013, OFWGKTA uploaded a video to their YouTube account, which included L-Boy skydiving and stating that Wolf would be released on April 2, 2013.
-The same day Tyler revealed three album covers via his Instagram.
+In an interview with DJ Semtex, he confirmed that he would handle all the production on the album, except for one song produced by Left Brain, the same approach that was used for Goblin.
+On February 14, 2013, OFWGKTA uploaded a video to their YouTube account, which included L-Boy skydiving and stating that on April 2, 2013.
+Tyler revealed three album covers via his Instagram.
 The first single from the album was released on February 14, 2013, titled " Domo 23" along with the music video which features cameos from Domo Genesis, Earl Sweatshirt, Jasper Dolphin and Taco Bennett.
 On February 26, 2013, Tyler performed the songs "Domo23" and "Treehome95" on Late Night with Jimmy Fallon.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!